HowardHsuuu/HowardHsuuu.github.io/content/posts/LR/LLM-ToM.md

 > Author: Mohsen Jamali and Ziv M. Williams and Jing Cai

 ## Prior Knowledge
-### Theory of Mind (ToM)
+- **Theory of Mind (ToM)**:
 A complex cognitive capacity related to our conscious mind and mental state that allows us to infer another's beliefs and perspective.
 Through ToM, human can create intricate mental representations of other agents and realize that others may have beliefs that's different from our own or the objective reality.
-### True- and False-belief Task
+- **True- and False-belief Task**
    * True-belief task: assesses whether someone understands that some other people's believes is correctly aligned with reality.
    * False-belief task: assesses whether someone understands that some other people's believes is **not** correctly aligned with reality. (ex: belief diverges from reality after a change to the environment that one did not witness.)
    * A critical test for ToM is the false belief task.
    * Both tasks are evaluated by providing the participant a scenario and asking the participant "fact questions" and "belief questions", which are about the reality and the belief of some character in the scenario respectively.
    * These tasks are designed to test if the individual can attribute mental states (including potentially false beliefs) to others in general.
-### ToM in the human brain
+- **ToM in the human brain**
 > Human brain imaging studies have provided substantial evidence for the brain network that supports our ToM ability, including the temporalparietal junction, superior temporal sulcus and the dorsal medial prefrontal cortex (dmPFC)

 > Research have identified single neurons in the dorsal medial prefrontal cortex that exhibit selective modulations for true- versus false-belief trials during the period of questions, suggesting a particular role for processing others' beliefs and potentially subserving ToM ability. (reference1)

 > These neurons displayed a consistent difference in their firing rates when the other's beliefs were true compared to when the other's beliefs were false.
 These neurons therefore reliably changed their activities in relation to the other's beliefs despite variations in the specific statements and scenarios within each trial type, providing evidence for the specific tuning of human neurons to ToM computations.
-### Some Premises
+- **Some Premises**:
 LLM is proven to exhibit a certain level of ToM.
 (The January 2022 version of GPT3 (davinci-002) has a performance comparable with that of seven-year-old children, while the November 2022 version (davinci-003) has a performance comparable with that of nine-year-old children.)

 ---